 My final must-see are the St Martins Sea Caves.
 You can access these on foot at low tide and walk right up to them.
 And like Hopewell Rocks, when the tide comes in, they can be viewed by kayak.
 Doing both just gives you the perspective of how enormous the tides are, and I fully recommend it.

-In terms of what to see in New Brunswick, I’ve just cherry picked a few.
+In terms of what to do in New Brunswick, I’ve just cherry picked a few.
 Look out for the next article, 10 things you Must Do in New Brunswick where I’ll detail a few more.
-If you want to read more about the exact itinerary we followed, take a look at New Brunswick and the Bay of Fundy.

 *My trip to New Brunswick was sponsored by New Brunswick Tourism.
 Nonetheless, the photos, video and opinions are all my own (as always).
 And honestly, Hopewell Rocks was one of those places on my bucket list and it didn’t disappoint.